How to sell a modified car

 To get the best price for your car it is worth considering getting any minor damage or scuffs repaired, otherwise potential buyers will use these types of things to start a negotiation on price (downwards).

 Once you’ve prepared your car and it’s looking as attractive as it’s going to, take it to a location to take some photos for your listing.
-Before you do, take a look at our tips for taking better pictures that will help you get a better price, here.
+Before you do, take a look at our tips for taking better pictures of your car.

 3. Create a listing